moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 [This line](https://github.com/moj-analytical-services/shiny-headers-demo/blob/c274d864e5ee020d3a41497b347b299c07305271/app.R#L61)
 shows the code in context.

-You can also access the userinfo in a similar manner from a python based application.
+You can also access `userinfo` in a similar manner from a Python based application.
 You will need to access the raw cookie string and pass it as a header in the request to the `userinfo` endpoint.

 For example in a Flask application, where you have access to a `request` object, you can retreive the raw cookie string from the header as below:
 ```python